cgreenhalgh/musiccodes/docs/fileformat.md

 - HTTP POST to server (see below), starting `post:` and followed by input name.
 - when button pressed, `button:NAME` - the button is shown in the state area.
 - when key pressed, `key:KEYCODE`
+- when a delay is up, `delay:NAME` - additional parameters are available in temporary variable params (cf `post:`)

 HTTP POST for input ('post:' action):
 - POST to "/input"